-DO CLIN 893/993 Clinical Integration (4 credit hours) - Students will develop their nascent critical thinking skills to use in clinical scenarios - from gathering knowledge of the patient's history and risk factors to making an informed opinion of the patient's clinical status to developing a differential diagnosis, selecting diagnostic studies, and implementing a management plan.
+DO CLIN 893/993 Clinical Integration (4 credit hours) - Students will develop their critical thinking and professionalism skills to use in clinical scenarios - from gathering knowledge of the patient's history and risk factors to making an informed opinion of the patient's clinical status to developing a differential diagnosis, selecting diagnostic studies, and implementing a management plan.
+These critical thinking skills will also aid students in their preparation for COMLEX exams.
+Please note students who score below a 70% on three (3) or more COMATs may be required to complete this elective prior to taking COMLEX Level 2-CE.